 It is easy to jump to conclusions on another person, situation, client, employee; you name it.
 It has been said that we are emotional beings, who make emotional decisions, which we then try to justify with logic.

 Have you ever developed an opinion on another employee, colleague or vendor; that ended up being entirely wrong?
-Were you perhaps too quick to judge, too confident, and overly reliant on a gut instinct or feeling, and not on their true intentions, actions, research or quality information?
+Were you perhaps too quick to judge?
+Too confident in your position?
+And, overly reliant on a gut instinct or feeling, and not on their true intentions, actions, research or quality information?

 We regularly perform client health checks.
 A client health check is a list you create, outlining the services you perform or should be performing for a client.
 Periodically, you should go through the checklist line by line, and with the mindset of a third party, grade yourself on how you are doing.
 Do we just think we are doing an exceptional job, simply because there have not been escalations, or do we know we are doing a great job based on hard facts and data.

-In the world of Information Technology Consulting, we are so used to using the non-quantitative to measure our success, that we can become casual in the tactical application of our services; if we are not careful.
-Being a Virtual or Fractional CIO for a company, requires that you dedicate time and effort to really understand how a system is performing.
-No news is not always good news, sometimes no news is simply a reflection of your lack of action in digging into a given platform or team, to really understand how they are performing.
+In the world of Information Technology Consulting, we are so used to using the non-quantitative to measure our success.
+We can become casual in the tactical application of our services.
+Being a Virtual or Fractional CIO for a company, requires that you dedicate time and effort.
+You must strive to really understand how a system is performing.
+No news is not always good news.
+Sometimes no news is simply a reflection of your lack of action in digging into a given platform or team, to really understand how they are performing.

 Avoid the temptation of developing an absolute opinion on a person, relationship or technology platform.
 A clear perspective and the truth, tends to gravitate to the center of any given situation.
 Recognize that appearances on the outside rarely provide an entire picture for the intentions and goings on “under the hood”.
 As you seek to truly understand the relationships around you, you will become more open to honest feedback.
 Your goal of continuous improvement in your personal and corporate development will become a reality.